Raw Chocolate, Hazelnut & Honey Truffles

 We all express love in different ways, but in this age of consumerism when it's easy to buy something, cooking treats for your loved ones is a sure way to show that you care.

-We love this delicious recipe for raw chocolate & raw honey truffles by Parisian Clotilde Dusoulier , it is both indulgent and yet packed with nutritious ingredients and sweetened only with natural honey and dates.
-Much like raw honey, raw cacao is processed at lower temperatures than normal coco powder to preserve antioxidants and minerals, although the concept raw is still much disputed and there isn't yet a certification scheme.
-However for us, it means unpasteurised honey, minimally filtered to preserve as much natural goodness as possible.
+We love this delicious recipe for raw chocolate & honey truffles by Parisian Clotilde Dusoulier , it is both indulgent and yet packed with nutritious ingredients and sweetened only with natural honey and dates.
+Raw cacao is processed at lower temperatures than normal coco powder to preserve antioxidants and minerals, although the concept raw is still much disputed and there isn't yet a certification scheme.
+For similar reasons we feel it is important to sell unpasteurised honey, minimally filtered to preserve as much natural goodness as possible.
 One thing's for sure, these truffles taste great and give you a natural energy boost.

 You can substitute the nuts and seeds in the recipe for others, such as mixed nuts, or almonds, pecans etc. Similarly the cinnamon can be swapped for other spices - you'll like the recipe so much you'll be keen to try it again with a twist.
 Made with coconut oil, these truffles are also dairy free.